moja-global/community-website/website/blog/2022-2-21-afolu-sector-ghg-emission.md

 - Finding net changes in C stocks over time (used for most CO2 fluxes)
 - Directly finding gas flux rates to and from the atmosphere (used for estimating non-CO2 emissions and some CO2 emissions and removals).

-Below we describe the major ecosystem stocks and processes associated with emission and removal in the AFOLU Sector, grouped by components, i.e.,
+Below are the major ecosystem stocks and processes associated with emission and removal in the AFOLU Sector, grouped by components, i.e.,

 - Biomass
 - Dead Organic Matter